 Nevertheless, they face several significant challenges to their vitality.
 There is an increased demand for leadership and technical expertise in their mission work in African countries and abroad.
 And the swelling numbers of aspirants wanting to enter formation houses strain resources.
 In short, they face the opposite challenge of their global north counterparts.
 Congregations are flooded with more aspirants than they can handle, and they struggle to educate young women who are entering their ranks fresh from secondary school.

 This is what ASEC is all about.
-With the help of people like you, we have educated approximately 5,300 sisters in 10 countries in Africa.
+Because of people like you, we've educated approximately 5,300 sisters in 10 countries in Africa with incredible results.